MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### You receive the following error message: "Could not retrieve EMIE site list."

 You might see this error on the *edge://compat/enterprise* page indicating that the site list download failed.
 This could be due to a syntax error in the Site list XML file.

+### You receive the following error message “Error: 'This form cannot be opened in a web browser.
+To open this form, use Microsoft InfoPath'”

+Certain applications may  require you to run the web page in IE mode.
+You can use the of IE mode feature in  Microsoft Edge.

+You can force a website to load in IE 11 by either configuring IE mode policies or use the reload in IE mode feature.

+You may also need to set the `compat-mode` attribute in Enterprise Mode Site List to **Default**.
+For more information, see [Enterprise Mode and the Enterprise Mode Site List](/internet-explorer/ie11-deploy-guide/what-is-enterprise-mode#enterprise-mode-and-the-enterprise-mode-site-list-1)

+> [!TIP]
+> Your users can easily view this site list and the compatibility mode by typing **about:compat** in IE 11 or Microsoft Edge.

 <!-- end error messages ---->
 ## General best practices and requirements for IE mode and managing compatibility for Internet Explorer in Microsoft Edge